safghediri/a-Trick-of-the-tail/peptide_scoring/README.md

 ## Files

 `Data_set.csv` - input dataset.
-Each row contains a UniProt accession and one 15-residue peptide window.
+Each row contains a UniProt accession and one 15-residue peptide window of the 430 reference peptides known to bind with the acidic patch

+`Data_set_controls.csv` - input control dataset containing 51,793 unique 15-residue peptide windows extracted from predicted intrinsically disordered regions of reviewed human nuclear proteins.
+All peptides were charge-matched to the UDG reference peptide (`Q = +2`).

 `uniprotkb_reviewed_true_AND_organism_id_2026_09_01.tsv` - UniProtKB dataset of reviewed human nuclear proteins used to generate the nuclear-IDR control peptides.